-There will be one final exam (150 points), two mid-term examinations (100 points each), eight book quizzes (10 points each), two film assignments (75 points each), and attendance and participation (50 points total).
-Final grade will be calculated based upon a total possible score of 625.
+There will be one final exam (150 points), two mid-term examinations (100 points each), twelve book quizzes or discussions (10 points each), and two film assignments (75 points each).

+Final grade will be calculated based upon a total possible score of 620.